Netcentric/accesscontroltool/docs/Configuration.md

 restrictions|An associative array of restriction entries.
 Each entry uses the restriction name as key (e.g. `rep:glob`) and a literal as value.
 Values for multi-valued restrictions (like e.g. `rep:ntNames`) are also given as YAML string literals with commas separating each value (not using YAML arrays, in line with how isMemberOf is configured).
 Arbitrary restrictions are supported as long as they are supported by the underlying repository on which the installation takes place (validated before installation starts).
 For an overview of supported restrictions in different OAK versions see: [Oak Restriction Management](http://jackrabbit.apache.org/oak/docs/security/authorization/restriction.html).
 Available from version 1.9.0.| no initialContent | Allows to specify docview xml to create the path if it does not exist.
 The namespaces for jcr, sling and cq are added automatically if not provided to keep xml short.
 Initial content must only be specified exactly once per path (this is validated).
 If paths without permissions should be created, it is possible to provide only a path/initialContent tuple.
 Available form version 1.7.0. | no

 Every new data entry starts with a "-".
+The rules are sorted so that deny rules are always on top of allow rules.
+ACEs that are not part of the config file will not be reordered and stay on very top.
+This way allow rules are evaluated first, then deny rules and finally any system rules.

 Overall format